 Alice Martin-Prével is a Policy Analyst at the Oakland Institute focusing on access to land and common resources, food security, food sovereignty, international institutions' policies and their impact on the right to food and land.
 Alice graduated from Sciences Po Paris School of International Affairs where she received a Master of International Public Management.
 Her undergraduate curriculum at Sciences Po explored social and environmental issues in Latin America, where she spent a year doing a research project in Valparaiso, Chile and Buenos Aires, Argentina.

 Alice interned for six months with the Oakland Institute and wrote several opinion pieces about customary land rights in Papua New Guinea and the World Bank’s land policy.
 In 2014 she authored Willful Blindness, How World Bank’s Country Rankings Impoverish Smallholder Farmers and several country fact sheets (Senegal, Liberia, Sierra Leone, and Mali) for the Our Land, Our Business campaign.

 Alice previously worked at the Research Institute for Development in France, where she studied public health issues and researched impacts of the HIV/Aids in Cameroon and Morrocco.
 She also interned at Paris’ High Court (Tribunal de Grande Instance) in the Crime Against Humanity section, where she wrote contextual dossiers on post-conflict countries.

 Nickolas Johnson, Policy Analyst

-Nickolas has previously worked in Washington D.C. for Oxfam America where he worked on its food justice campaign, GROW.
-He also lead over 2,000 Bay Area constituents for Oxfam's Action Corps, which focuses on grassroots advocacy.
+Nickolas previously worked in Washington D.C. for Oxfam America where he worked on its food justice campaign, GROW.
+He also led over 2,000 Bay Area constituents for Oxfam's Action Corps, which focuses on grassroots advocacy.